-This course covers network defense and incident response methods, tactics, and procedures are taught in alignment with industry frameworks such as NIST 800-61 r.2 (Computer Security Incident Handling), US-CERT’s NCISP (National Cyber Incident Response Plan), and Presidential Policy Directive (PPD) 41 on Cyber Incident Coordination Policy.
-It is ideal for candidates who have been tasked with the responsibility of monitoring and detecting security incidents in information systems and networks, and for executing standardized responses to such incidents.
-The course introduces tools, tactics, and procedures to manage cybersecurity risks, identify various types of common threats, evaluate the organization's security, collect and analyze cybersecurity intelligence and remediate and report incidents as they occur.
-This course provides a comprehensive methodology for individuals responsible for defending the cybersecurity of their organization.
+This course provides comprehensive training on network defense and incident response methodologies, tactics, and procedures, aligned with industry standards such as NIST 800-61 r.2 (Computer Security Incident Handling), US-CERT’s NCISP (National Cyber Incident Response Plan), and Presidential Policy Directive (PPD) 41 on Cyber Incident Coordination Policy.
+It is particularly suitable for professionals tasked with monitoring and detecting security incidents within information systems and networks, as well as executing standardized responses.
+The curriculum introduces tools, tactics, and procedures to manage cybersecurity risks, identify common threat types, evaluate organizational security posture, collect and analyze cybersecurity intelligence, and remediate and report incidents in real time.
+This course offers a robust methodology for individuals responsible for safeguarding their organization’s cybersecurity.

-This course is designed to assist students in preparing for the CertNexus CyberSec First Responder (Exam CFR-310) certification examination.
-What you learn and practice in this course can be a significant part of your preparation.
-In addition, this course and subsequent certification (CFR-310) meets all requirements for personnel requiring DoD directive 8570.01-M position certification baselines:
+Designed to assist students in preparing for the CertNexus CyberSec First Responder (Exam CFR-310) certification examination, the skills and practices acquired here form a significant part of your preparation.
+Furthermore, this course and the subsequent CFR-310 certification satisfy all requirements for personnel needing DoD directive 8570.01-M position certification baselines:

 • CSSP Analyst